 Robert Lemmens – An alternative solution to Upwork and Freelancer

-Today we are talking to Robert Lemmens who is one of the founders of Hopla online.
-Hopla is one of the outsourcing suppliers here in the Philippines and they distinguish themselves because they are home-based, but this is not Upwork or Freelancer.
-These are professionalised home-based workers and they offer professionalised services and we deep dive into the origin of Hopla and also how they ensure quality for their clients.
+Today we are talking to Robert Lemmens who is one of the founders of HOPLA online.
+HOPLA is one of the outsourcing suppliers here in the Philippines and they distinguish themselves because they are home-based, but this is not Upwork or Freelancer.
+These are professionalized home-based workers and they offer professionalized services and we deep dive into the origin of Hopla and also how they ensure quality for their clients.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.